Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

+The analysis follows standard fixed-target Drell--Yan practice.
+We reconstruct $(x_1,x_2)$ from $(Q_M,y)$ at leading order in $q_T/Q_M$ as $x_{a,b}=(Q_M/\sqrt{s})\,e^{\pm y}$~\cite{Collins2011}, restrict the fit to the TMD domain $q_T\ll Q_M$ with the condition $q_T < 0.2 ~ Q_M$ where the $W{+}Y$ separation is valid~\cite{CSS1985,Collins2011}, veto the $\Upsilon$ resonance region in E288/E605~\cite{Ito1981,Moreno1991}, choose $\mu=\sqrt{\zeta}=Q$ as a canonical scale~\cite{Collins2011}, and neglect the $Y$-term in fits limited to small $q_T$~\cite{CSS1985}.
+Uncertainties are propagated through Monte-Carlo replica ensembles constructed from the reported pointwise errors of E288/E605 (full covariances are not available)~\cite{Ito1981,Moreno1991}, and collinear-PDF uncertainties are incorporated by sampling NNPDF4.0 replicas accessed through LHAPDF~\cite{Ball2022,Buckley2015LHAPDF}.
+Within this controlled kinematic window, the method provides a direct, minimally biased extraction in $k_\perp$ space, complementary to global $b_T$-space analyses that emphasize resummed evolution and matching~\cite{Collins2011,Scimemi2019,Bacchetta2017}.
+We note that the differentiable-programming framework employed here can, with minimal modification, be adapted to a $b_T$ representation~\cite{Baydin2018AD}.

-Our results demonstrate the feasibility of solving the inverse problem in momentum space without factorizing longitudinal and transverse dynamics and without mapping between $k_\perp$ and $b_T$.
-In this sense the present work offers a data–driven alternative path to unpolarized TMDs that stays close to the measured observables.
-Methodologically, we employ an end–to–end differentiable inverse–convolution integration in $k_\perp$ that learns $x$–$Q$–$k_\perp$ correlations directly from cross-sections, in line with modern learned–operator approaches to inverse problems~\cite{Arridge2019Inverse,Adler2018PrimalDual}.
+Our results demonstrate the feasibility of solving the inverse problem entirely in momentum space, without factorizing longitudinal and transverse dynamics or mapping between $k_\perp$ and $b_T$.
+In this sense, the present work establishes a data-driven alternative path to unpolarized TMDs that remains directly connected to the measured observables.
+Methodologically, we employ an end-to-end differentiable inverse-convolution integration in $k_\perp$ that learns correlated $x$–$Q$–$k_\perp$ structure directly from the cross-sections, aligning with modern learned-operator approaches to inverse problems~\cite{Arridge2019Inverse,Adler2018PrimalDual}.